 If you are not working with a... pattern, you will crochet a chain that is as long as you want for your project, plus add another two stitches.
-So for example, let's say that I'm going to create a skinny scarf that is ten double crochet stitches across.
-I'll make a foundation chain that is 10 + 2 (or 12).
+So for example, let's say that you want to crochet a skinny scarf that is ten double crochet stitches across.
+Make a foundation chain that is 10 + 2 (or 12).

 The reason that you add the extra chains is because those will count as the first double crochet, which you will see in a moment.

 Yarn over the hook and then insert the hook into the chain.
 On this first stitch, you are going to insert the hook into the third chain from your hook.
 Those chains that you are skipping are what serve as your first double crochet of the row, although you probably won't be able to see this until you've completed the next stitch.
 That is the reason that you add those extra chains to the foundation chain as described above, though, because they help create the chains that become the first... double crochet.

 For now, though, you can just trust that this is the way that you do it, so yarn over and insert the hook into the third chain from the hook.